cgsdfc/object.vim/README.md

 # Status
 Currently this project is in alpha stage.
 Most of the API is stable with some exceptions.
-Features are adding in and so is tests.
+Features are adding in and so are tests.
 Feel free to try it out.
 Feedbacks are welcome.
 _Don't put it into real battles right now._

 # Installation